Building a Kid-Friendly Fall Vegetable Garden

 Kid-Friendly Tip: Let them help pick out the plants and decide what they look forward to eating at harvest.
 You never know, your child might just be willing to try a new vegetable after they have cared for and watched it grow!

-Also pay attention to how often the plants need watered as to make sure they are being properly nurtured.
+Also pay attention to how often the plants need to be watered to make sure they are being properly nurtured.
 Continuous care is important and needed.

-Kid-Friendly Tip: Visit the garden together as a family everyday either in the mornings or evenings to assess your plants and determine if they need watered!
+Kid-Friendly Tip: Visit the garden together as a family every day either in the mornings or evenings to assess your plants and determine if they need to be watered!
 Let the kids help water (so long as they promise not to spray each other)!
-This is also a great time to give lessons on plant life cycles!
+This is also a great time to give lessons on plant life cycles.

 5. Harvest